zhenry9/ullr/README.md

 The source code is always available at [https://github.com/zhenry9/Ullr](https://github.com/zhenry9/Ullr).

 ## Configuration
-Modify `config.ini` to suit your needs, or configure interactively using the prompts in the software.
-Some example configurations can be seen in the example-configs directory in the project repository.
+Modify `config.ini` to suit your needs, or configure interactively using the the software.
+The web interface is fully featured to alow for the configuration of device and MQTT broker settings.

 ## Usage